 Note: Occurrence-based policies will cost more than claims-based policies.
 However, they provide better and more rounded coverage.

 Discuss with a local insurance agent which option would be best suited for you.
 As experts in the field, they can assess your situation and recommend the right option.

 How Much Does Malpractice Insurance for Nurses Cost?

-Exactly how much malpractice insurance for nurses cost can be a tricky question to answer.
-The rates can depend on a number of factors like your field and specialty, the state that you’re working in, your claims history, and the place you’re working for.
+Exactly how much malpractice insurance for nurses costs can be a tricky question to answer.
+The rates depend on a number of factors like your field and specialty, the state that you’re working in, your claims history, and the place you’re working for.

-Not all nurses work in hospitals, some work exclusively at schools and universities, others work at retirement homes and correctional facilities.
+Not all nurses work in hospitals.
+Some work in schools and universities, others work at retirement homes and correctional facilities.
 So, insurance carriers such as The Doctors Insurance Agency write premiums after considering many of the factors discussed.

-Some of the annual costs listed for occurrence-based policies were as follows:
+Some of the annual costs listed for occurrence-based policies are as follows:

 - $594-$807 for nurses working in correctional facilities, and specializing in dermatology, oncology, geriatrics.